PayU tokenises 50 million cards ahead of RBI’s Sept 30 deadline

-Netherlands-based fintech player PayU, has tokenised about 50 million cards across VISA, MasterCard, and Rupay.
+Netherlands-based fintech player, PayU's Indian arm, has tokenised about 50 million cards across VISA, MasterCard, and Rupay.
 The company released a statement ahead of the Reserve Bank of India’s card mandate which requires fintech stakeholders to replace actual card details with an alternate code called the token.
-The card tokenisation process for PayU users happens via its solution, PayU Token Hub which was launched in October last year.
+The card tokenisation process for PayU India users happens via its solution, PayU Token Hub which was launched in October last year.

 PayU Token Hub is developed as an interoperable plug-n-play solution, to enable card on file and device tokenization using a single integration point.